erikvanoosten/metrics-scala/README.md

 ## Dropwizard 5.x

 Dropwizard metrics 5.x has been in RC state for some time now.
 Metrics-scala support for it can be found in the `metrics5-dev` branch.
-This will be released as soon as Dropwizard metrics and hdrhistogram have a non-RC 5.x release.
+Since the master branch has since evolved considerably, the 5.x branch is not in a releasable state anymore.

 ## Support